Haivision/srt/docs/API-functions.md

 This call installs a callback hook, which will be executed on a given `clr` socket just after the pending connection situation in the background has been resolved (that is, when the connection succeeded or failed).
-Note that this function is not guaranteed to be called if the `clr` socket is set blocking mode (`SRTO_RCVSYN` option set to true).
+Note that this function is not guaranteed to be called if the `clr` socket is set to blocking mode (`SRTO_RCVSYN` option set to true).
 It is guaranteed to be called when a socket is in non-blocking mode, or when you use a group.

-This function is mainly intended to be used with group connection.
-Note that even if you use group connection in blocking mode, after the group is considered connected, the member connections still continue in background.
-Also when some connections are still pending and some others have failed, the blocking call for `srt_connect_group` will not exit until at least one of them succeeds or all fail - in such a case those failures also happen only on the background, while the connecting function blocks until all connections are resolved.
-Also, when all links fail, you will only get the general error code for the group.
+This function is mainly intended to be used with group connections.
+Note that even if you use a group connection in blocking mode, after the group is considered connected the member connections still continue in background.
+Also, when some connections are still pending and others have failed, the blocking call for `srt_connect_group` will not exit until at least one of them succeeds or all fail - in such a case those failures also happen only in the background, while the connecting function blocks until all connections are resolved.
+When all links fail, you will only get a general error code for the group.
 This mechanism allows you to get individual errors for particular member connections.

-You can also use this mechanism as an alternative method for a single-socket connections in non-blocking mode to trigger an action when the connection process is finished.
+You can also use this mechanism as an alternative method for a single-socket connection in non-blocking mode to trigger an action when the connection process is finished.

 * `clr`: Socket that will be used for connecting and for which the hook is installed